OWMC/hintertux/README.md

 ### `build-distro`

 Builds the comoponent library to the `distro` folder.
 The build transpiles the components' JSX and copies CSS and other assets.
 These can then be imported by other React apps.

+## Planned works

+Colours and typography MDX files have not been added yet.
+Sass issue.
+MDX documentation files that don't use components should be organised somewhere correctly.

+Review sass, prettier, and storybook-esling to make sure they serve a purpose well.

+Later we'll be working with Tailwind and shadcn/ui.